-The various cabin components have all been tweaked over time to give a better finish, there is also now a centre console and rear cup holders, but it's no premium German car although some like its more minimalist styling.
+The various cabin components have all been tweaked over time to give a better finish, there is now a centre console (introduced during 2016) and rear cup holders, but it's no premium German car although some like its more minimalist styling.
 The rear is great and 3 can sit comfortably in the back.
 It's also available as a 7 seater with 2 small seats in the boot but these are limited to small people (ie children) but the absence of heating or ventilation can make them a bit uncomfortable.

 The car with the Falcon doors and the size of, well, the millennium falcon.
 It's the Tesla SUV and its huge.
 Built on pretty much the same platform as the Model S it shares many of the same good and bad points.

 It's big and spacious and various seating options to suit all tastes including a third row and combinations of individual seats and a bench.
 The quality feels a touch better than the Model S but as Tesla continually improve, that quality will start coming through on that car too, for instance the Model X seats are now on the Model S. The dash is all but identical to the Model S. Regarding the seat options there are 5, 6 and 7 seat combinations and the rear bench also changed to become folding.
 It's worth checking what it can do on any particular car before buying and assume that the seats all fold magically into the floor for a cavernous cargo bay.

 If you're looking at a model S, especially the P100D, then cars like the Panamera Turbo S e-hybrid has all the performance and handling you could want and a glorious interior.
 With recent changes on emmissions, hybrid cars are coming out with more useable battery range too.

 The battery choice is now largely a question of range.
 The 75 is, as the name suggests, approx 3/4 of the capacity of the 100.
 Recent updates means cars built from July 2017 with the 75 battery are noticeably quicker than before then, and now close to the performance of the 100.
 Buyer beware if buying used as to which version you get although most can now be uncorked, even those built before July 2017 (assuming you have a facelift car).